tmaier/gitlab-auto-merge-request/README.md

 The script is provided as dedicated docker image to improve maintainability in the future.

-It is based on the script and idea of [Riccardo Padovani](https://rpadovani.com), which he introduced at <https://rpadovani.com/open-mr-gitlab-ci>.
+It is based on the script and idea of [Riccardo Padovani](https://rpadovani.com), which he introduced with his blog post [How to automatically create new MR on Gitlab with Gitlab CI](https://rpadovani.com/open-mr-gitlab-ci).
 Thanks for providing this.

 ## Instructions